aaovchinnikov/args/README.md

 It's common practice to stick multiple short-format options under the single dash, for example `tar -xzf`, while it's still allowed to have separate short-format options or long-format options as well, e.g. `rsync -avu -zb --exclude '*~' samba:samba/ .`

-Some authors uses equal-sign-separated format, e.g. `--pidfile=/var/run/app.pid`, and I totally belive that this approach is preferable, because it's easier to parse and syntax is more explicit.
+Some authors uses equal-sign-separated format, e.g. `--pidfile=/var/run/app.pid`, and I totally believe that this approach is preferable, because it's easier to parse and syntax is more explicit.
 Some approaches allow options to have list-like values with implicit format, e.g.
 ```
 bin --files /var/run/app1.pid /var/run/app2.pid